 Who will the children live with?
 How will they split their time between each parent’s home?

-These decisions are often contentious and require our Fort Mill & Greenville family law attorneys to build the best case for our clients, as we pursue the best outcome available for the children.
+These decisions are often contentious and require our Fort Mill & Greenville family lawyers to build the best case for our clients, as we pursue the best outcome available for the children.

-Our skilled child custody attorneys in Fort Mill & Greenville represent clients who have unique legal needs, including:
+Our skilled child custody lawyers in Fort Mill & Greenville represent clients who have unique legal needs, including:

 - Emergency custody actions